-At the whole cohort level, Question level analysis report gives question by question level analysis for a whole cohort with a comparison to the average of OCR centres.
+At the whole cohort level, the question level analysis report gives question by question level analysis for a whole cohort with a comparison to the average of OCR centres.

-At the candidate level (although information for the cohort can also be seen in this report) the All candidates item marks report, Candidate marks by question report, Candidate marks by item report give question by question (or item by item) level analysis of candidate (and cohort performance) with comparison to the average of OCR centres.
+At the candidate level (although information for the cohort can also be seen in this report) the all candidates item marks report, candidate marks by question report and candidate marks by item report give question by question (or item by item) level analysis of candidate (and cohort performance) with comparison to the average of OCR centres.

 To export a report you are viewing to a downloadable format select a format and click on ‘Export’.